- Population: 17.5 million

 Syria crisis briefing

-Nearly ten years of war in Syria has left 13.1 million people in need of aid.
-The vast majority of Syrians live in poverty.
-Through programmes coordinated by our teams based in Iraq, Jordan and Syria, the IRC provides emergency and long-term services to displaced families and Syrians who have stayed in their homes.
+Eleven years of war in Syria have left millions of people in need of aid.
+The vast majority of Syrians now live in poverty.
+Through programs coordinated by our teams based in Syria, Iraq and Jordan, the IRC provides emergency and long-term services to displaced families and Syrians who have stayed in their homes.

 What caused the current crisis in Syria?

 What are the main humanitarian challenges in Syria?

 6.7 million people are still displaced inside Syria and 13.1 million are in need of humanitarian aid.
 Many civilians have been left living in perpetual conflict zones and have been displaced multiple times.
 Women and children are particularly vulnerable to a range of safety issues including sexual violence, early marriage, child labor, and physical and mental trauma.

 How does the IRC help in Syria?